jk-89/hpc-matrix-multiplication/README.md

-## Communication-Efficient Sparse Matrix Multiplication
+## Communication-Efficient Sparse Matrix Multiplication Using OpenMPI

 This repository contains an implementation of a parallel algorithm for multiplying two sparse matrices A and B, based on the approach detailed in [this article](https://arxiv.org/pdf/2010.08526).
 The solution uses Open MPI library, designed for high-performance computing.